About Habitat for Humanity of Collier County

 How are homes built?

 Heavily dependent upon volunteer labor, Habitat purchases land and materials with donations from individuals, congregations, service groups, businesses and foundations.
-Homeowners are required to invest 500 hours of “sweat equity” building homes.
-In addition, they make a $1,000 down payment along with a $500 insurance deposit.
+Homeowners are required to invest 500 hours of “sweat equity” building homes and to make a small downpayment at the time of closing.
 Homes are sold to qualifying partner families with an affordable, no-interest loan.
 Mortgage payments are used to purchase land and materials for more homes.
 Additionally, in 2008 this affiliate began purchasing (non-Habitat) homes out of foreclosure and bringing them up to our “like-new” standard in partnership with hard-working families.
 After the completion of 250 of these homes, our rehab initiative has wrapped up and we have returned to new construction in Habitat neighborhoods.

 Are contributions to Habitat tax-deductible?